 Note: Filing times may take longer due to government delays.
 For the most up-to-date LLC processing times, check how long does it take to get an LLC in New Jersey.

 New Jersey LLC methods of filing

-While the state offers LLC filing by mail and online, we recommend the online filing for both the formation and registration steps.
+While the state offers LLC filing by mail and online, we recommend the online filing.

-The reason is that the online filings are much easier to complete, take less time, and both the formation and registration are approved much faster (as opposed to a mail filing).
+The reason is that the online filings are much easier to complete and take less time.

 Online filing instructions only